Lectrum/breakpoints-json/README.md

 };
 ```

 This package is polymorphic.
 It can be used with native JS, any tool/library or any other programming language.
 It might be useful for building some logic according to different devices.
-For example, you can easily make conditional rendered component (one component for mobile and another for desktop and tablet devices) in React.js as in example below.
+You can easily make conditional rendered component (one component for mobile and another for desktop and tablet devices) in React.js as in the example below.
 We will use our `check()` function for this task:

 ```JSX
 import breakpoints from 'breakpoints-json';